 Telephone: (866) 398-2089

 Absolutely.
+You can sue a debt collector.
 Here are some Sample Cases in Federal Court

 On more than one occasion, Ad Astra Recovery Services has resolved civil complaints at trial by insisting on the enforcement of an arbitration clause included in the contractual agreements of some payday loans.
 In July 2013, in United States District Court, Eastern District of Missouri, Eastern Division, a judge issued a Memorandum and Order in a case alleging violations of the FDCPA.
 In this case, the plaintiff in November 2012 had signed a payday loan with Speedy Cash for a sum of $450.00.
 The agreement required the plaintiff to repay the loan plus interest at the rate of 608.33%, for a total of $562.50, within two weeks.
 The plaintiff failed to pay back the loan, and it was placed for collection with AARS.
 Ad Astra Recovery Services contacted the plaintiff in February 2013 and “‘informed the plaintiff that there would be attempts to remove proceeds from the plaintiff’s bank account if she could not pay the debt right away,’ and made threats of legal action against the plaintiff if she did not pay the balance although Ad Astra Recovery Services never intended to sue the plaintiff… for the alleged debt.”
 As a result, the plaintiff charged that MARS had violated the FDCPA provisions against using false or misleading language in an effort to collect a debt and threatening to take actions that cannot legally be taken or that are not actually intended.